EmeraldSlash/SessionLocker/README.md

 - All code execution can be controlled by the usage code (except for isolated operations without side effects).
 But the library can still have _optional_ convenience APIs which execute code on their own, if the user doesn't care.
 - Complicated pipelines are explicitly implemented as state machines so that they can be easily comprehended by humans and turned into isolated reusable units of code.
 At the moment the library's state machines are reevaluated every frame, which is fine at the moment: there are no performance problems.
 If necessary the state machines can be reevaluated less frequently.
 Blocking Roblox API calls are isolated so that they can behave as nice pure functions with no annoying code execution side effects.
   - This explicit state machine design is a reaction to the common programming style in Roblox that makes heavy use of fibers ("coroutines" / "threads") and derived constructs (like promises).
 This programming style complicates code execution a lot and makes it hard to guarantee robustness, especially when there are many different sources of input into the implicit state machine as is the case with DataStore systems.

-For reading the code, I recommend a tab width of 3 since that's what I wrote it with (and my Luau formatting style depends on tab width).
-Unfortunately GitHub does not provide this tab widh as an option in their UI, but you can get it for a particular file by appending `?ts=3` to the end of the file's URL.

 ## Realistic Example